minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

 - `onErrorResponse(error)`, which is called when something goes awry, and the `error` parameter will contain a `VolleyError` containing, among other things, an error message

 We'll use the same idea for our own `CategoriesRequest` class.
 It expects to be able two call either of two methods.
-These methods will be predefined in an **interface**, which you need to place at the top of the `CategoriesRequest` class:
+These methods will be predefined in an **interface**, which you need to place at the top of the `CategoriesRequest` class.

+- First, create a new Java class called `CategoriesRequest`

+- Then, in the class, add the following interface declaration:

         public interface Callback {
             void gotCategories(ArrayList<String> categories);
             void gotCategoriesError(String message);
         }

 Now, create the remaining parts of the `CategoriesRequest` class:

-- Write a constructor that accepts a `Context` type parameter.
-This context is needed for sending internet requests.
+- Write a *constructor* that accepts a `Context` type parameter and stores it in a `context` instance variable.
+We need access to a "context" object to send internet requests.

-- Define a method `getCategories(Callback activity)`.
+- Define a method `void getCategories(Callback activity)`.
 This method will attempt to retrieve the categories from the API, and if succesful, will notify the activity that instantiated the request that it is done through the callback.
-This is why we pass a reference to the activity as an argument, so that when the API request is done, it knows what activity to notify.
+This is why we pass a reference to the activity as an argument, so that when the API request is done, it knows which activity to notify.

-- Within this method, use [`Volley`](https://apps.mprog.nl/android-reference/volley) to create a new `RequestQueue`, which takes the context we passed in the constructor as an argument.
+    - Within this method, use [Volley](/android-reference/volley) to create a new `RequestQueue`, which takes the context we passed in the constructor as an argument.

             RequestQueue queue = Volley.newRequestQueue(context);

     - Then we will want to create a `JsonObjectRequest`, since the data we want from the API comes in the shape of a JSON object.
 This can be done through the following lines of code:

             JsonObjectRequest jsonObjectRequest = new JsonObjectRequest(..., ..., ..., ...);
             queue.add(jsonObjectRequest);

-The `JsonObjectRequest` takes 4 arguments: the url that the request should be submitted to, a JSON object that should be added to the API call (if any, so this can be null), and two listeners.
+    The `JsonObjectRequest` takes 4 arguments:

+        - the url that the request should be submitted to
+        - a JSON object that should be added to the API call (if any, so this can be null)
+        - and two listeners

     Since we need to know whether the request succeeded or not, we will need to implement two listeners that trigger when the request succeeded or failed, respectively.

     - To add functionality to these listeners, make your activity implement them:

             public class CategoriesRequest implements Response.Listener<JSONObject>, Response.ErrorListener

 - Use **CTRL+I** to generate the appropriate code.
 You now have two methods in your activity: `public void onErrorResponse(VolleyError error)` and `public void onResponse(JSONObject response)`.
 Effectively, your activity class now functions as the listener, since the appropriate handler methods are implemented by it.